Dear Friend in Christ,

-A. There is an application fee of $35.00.
-That covers printing, mailing, psychologist review, and follow-up telephone conversation.
+A. There is an application fee of $50.00.
+That covers printing, mailing, background report, and follow-up telephone conversation.
 It is non-refundable.

 B. As part of the application process, the applicant is required to visit in person with the Presiding Bishop or other clergy living more proximate to his/her home.
 Travel expenses related to that visit are the responsibility of the applicant.

 C. All coursework is paid for by the candidate directly to the seminary program provider (either our own seminary program or a mutually agreed upon program).
 See our current Vilatte Theological Seminary Catalog on this website so that you know in advance the cost of coursework through our program.
 We award coursework credit toward ordination for ministry related coursework in other institutions and for ministry related job and life experiences.
 There is no charge for transfer and experiential credit.

 D. For ordination: There is never a charge for ordination.
 Our Canons does require that Ordinations ordinarily take place at our annual Synod/Retreat.